 In most cases, being able to compete on price requires high sales volume and an ability to price below the competitors for a sustained period, as needed.
 Think Walmart or Amazon.
 I run across very few organizations that fit that profile.
 Differentiation is almost always the better choice.

-So how can you differentiate?
+So how can you differentiate when pricing educational products?
 Here’s a basic process:

 1. Identify ultimate outcomes

 First, invest time and thought into identifying the ultimate outcomes that learners seek from specific educational experiences (e.g., your annual conference) or categories of experiences (e.g., Webinars) you offer.
 No doubt they are seeking knowledge, skills, and possibly some form of credit (e.g., CE, CPE, CME), but why?
 Career advancement?
 Increased confidence?
 Job security?
 An edge in the job market?
 Prestige?
 The value of these ultimate outcomes is much higher that the value of knowledge, skills, or credit in isolation.

 As I’ll discuss in the next post in this series, the ultimate value your learners seek will vary from person to person and from time to time, but there is probably a relatively stable set of motivations around which your baseline product can be developed.
 This is an area in which I find input from committee members and seasoned staff (from across the organization) can be of particular value.
 Get people to really dig deep to discover what really drives them to participate in your education programs.

 Next, identify the value “signals” in your market – signs that point toward the ultimate value you aim to create with your learners.
 Make as objective an assessment as you can of what drives value perception for the products or categories of products in your portfolio.
 To do this, you are going to want to: